Home

 anything else.
 The pâté-style foods (labelled Classic) tend to have higher

-high sodium levels, so would not be a good choice for cats with high blood
+high sodium levels, so would probably not be a good choice for cats with high blood

 pressure.
 The Appetizers are not complete foods, so should not be fed